dorkamotorka/RoboCup-project/report.md

 - Adjusting the weight of the object
 - Adjusting camera coordinate frame transformation
 - Comparing Sonar/Bumper/Camera sensors on the NAO

+## NAO motion .py file converter to .motion file

+Searching through internet we did not found any script that would do the conversion for us.
+We consider this script really useful for anybody creating NAO robot motion using Choregraphe and wanting to use it in the Webots simulation.
+Script was tested and confirmed working with all of our custom motions.

+THe script can be found under /scripts/nao_to_webots_motion_converter.py